EriksenJ/ra_guide/README.md

 ## References

 - We use Zotero to maintain shared libraries with project references.
+  -
+  - A supervisor will add you to the relevant project(s) on Zotero.
 - We use the `betterbiblatex` extension for Zotero to export `.bib` files to projects or to Overleaf.